 Early payment discount

-You may be able to get an early payment discount of 6.7% if you:
+You may be able to get an early payment discount if you meet the following.

-- are self employed or a partner in a partnership and get most of your income from the business.
+- You are self employed or a partner in a partnership and get most of your income from the business.

 - You make a voluntary income tax payment before the end of the income year or you use tax pooling funds to make payments for the income year.

-- You do not have to pay provisional tax in the income year you make voluntary payments or for any of the 4 years before.
+- You do not have an obligation to pay provisional tax in the income year you make voluntary payments or for any of the 4 years before.

 Self employed people with student loans